 You have to track and report your capital gains and losses from trading Bitcoin.
 To do this, you have to choose a cost base method, or the way you calculate your gains and losses, along with keeping records of the fair market value and gain or loss (in USD) when you buy, sell or trade Bitcoin.

 An entire financial industry is sprouting up rapidly around virtual currency, complete with the heroes of tax season: virtual e-filing platforms that specialize in crypto.
 Take a look at our picks for the best online tax platforms for crypto.

-Keeping a record of your trade history is a must, but it’s not an easy undertaking.
+Keeping a record of your trade history is a must, but it's not an easy undertaking.
 TradeLog’s digital tax preparation software is specifically designed for active traders and investors.
-One of its most useful features is the ability to record, track and manage your complete trade history, including Bitcoin trades, for the entire tax year.
+One of its most useful features is the ability to record, track and manage your complete trade history.
+This includes Bitcoin trades, for the entire tax year.